 Traditional masculinity prescribes a certain amount of stoicism between fathers and sons.
 But when it comes to talking to sons about the birds and the bees, silence and a few well-placed words is not the best tactic for fathers to choose.
 In fact, for fathers who want to get their sons on the right path, discussions around sex, money, and love should be just that: discussions.
 The more talking, the better.

-Think it’s hard having 3 kids?
-Try 1,703.
-That’s the total number of kids Dr. Tim Hawkes has as headmaster of The King’s School.
-The educator and author’s brood at the Sydney, Australia boys school might dress funny in their floppy hats and stodgy coats.
-But under his direction, they take a respectable approach to topics fathers should take seriously with their sons: Like mental health, pornography, and how much it’ll actually cost them to buy a car.
+Dr. Tim Hawkes is headmaster of The King’s School.
+As an educator he ensures his students take a respectable approach to topics fathers should take seriously with their sons: Like mental health, pornography, and how much it’ll actually cost them to buy a car.
 Hawkes’ new book, 10 Conversations You Must Have With Your Son, serves as a roadmap for some of these essential chats.
-Here, he discusses 4 talks men need to have with their boys more often.

 Discuss The Up And Downs Of Depression

 The most common causes of death of teenage boys in the Western world are accidents and suicide, says Hawkes.
 The fastest growing ailment is depression.
 He says fathers have to teach their kids how to insulate against this “black dog,” and that means bringing the conversation out into the open.